foobnix/LibreraReader/docs/wiki/what-is-new/8.1/index.md

 # Profiles

-Profiles is like a separate app installation with different settings, books, book progress, bookmarks.
-You can create and delete profiles.
-All Librera apps use the same profiles in all apps.
+Using profiles is like having multiple instances of Librera installed on your device, each with its separate settings, booklists, reading progresses, and bookmarks.
+You are allowed to create new profiles and delete old ones.
+All apps of the Librera family have this feature.

-Profiles stored in the internal device memory /sdcard/Librera/profile.[NAME] In this folder all settings, bookmarks, progress stored in the json files.
+Profiles are stored in the device's internal  memory  at /sdcard/Librera/profile.[NAME].
+Their settings, bookmarks, reading progresses are stored in JSON files, which may be viewed w/ any JSON-viewer (refrain from modifying them, though!).
-You can view it but do not modify manually.

-**Long click** on profile name will show dialog to restore default settings (bookmarks and progress not clear)
+A **long press** on a profile name will pop up an alert window for you to restore its default (initial) settings (your bookmarks and reading progresses will remain intact).

 ||||
 |-|-|-|
 |![](4.png)|![](5.png)|![](6.png)|

-# The replaces in TTS
+# TTS Replacements and Dictionaries

-* Enable "Repalces" and then add rules.
+* Tap "Replacements" in **TTS Settings** and add a new reading rule.
-* Add rule to replace all chars in list for other one "[/.,]" -> ""
+* Replace a set of characters (in brackets) w/ a single character to be either read or ignored
-* Replace one word to other "lib" - > "Librera"
+* Replace one word for another, e.g., "lib" -> "Librera"
-* Add stress marks (if TTS engine support it) "Librera" -> "Libréra"
+* Add stress marks manually (if your TTS engine supports it): "Librera" -> "Libréra"
-* Show result text with replaces in the dialog
+* Tap "Show" to see the replacements results
-* Support external @Voice Aloud .txt RegEx replaces file
+* Add an external dictionary: Librera supports @Voice Aloud and .txt RegEx replacements files

 ||||
 |-|-|-|
 |![](7.png)|![](8.png)|![](9.png)|

-# More settings in Musician mode
+# Additional Settings in Musician's Mode

-* Show\hide tap zones rectangles
+* Show\hide tap zones (delineated w/ dotted lines)
-* Mark last page with red lines (small and big one)
+* Mark last page w/ red stripes (narrow and wide ones)
-* Highlight pages separations
+* Highlight page separators for better readability
-* Click next page on the last page go to the first page
-* Click back on the first page to go the last page
+* Navigate from first to last page by tapping Previous Page zone
+* Navigate from last to first page by tapping Next Page zone

 ||||
 |-|-|-|
 |![](10.png)|![](11.png)|![](12.png)|

-# UI Improvements
+# Additional Functions and Improvements to UI

-* Share\copy page as imge\text (long click on page preview)
+* Share\copy pages as images\text (long-press on a page thumbnail in the _Go to Page_ window)
-* Support for Notched (Cutout) screens
+* Support for notched screens
-* Sort book by **Publisher** and **Publication date**
+* New sorting parameters: sort by **Publisher** and **Publication date**

 ||||
 |-|-|-|
 |![](13.png)|![](14.png)|![](15.png)|

-# Others
+# Miscellaneous

-* Support MathML and SVG (Enable in advanced options, first book load is very slow)
+* Support for MathML and SVG.
+Enable it in Advanced options (may slow down initial book loading)
-* Library option to ignore fetch metadata from the books
+* Option to ignore metadata in the Library view (only filenames will be used)
-* Finger password to open app (Android 9+)
+* Allow fingerprint to be used instead of password (Android 9+)
-* Set turn off screen timeout in minutes or system value
+* Allow system Sleep value to be used to turn off screen

 {% include versions.md %}